INITIATIVEs

 This is our opportunity to come together and ensure that the Clearwater we know and love doesn’t lose the small businesses and families that make it special.
 Every dollar you give makes a difference.
 Together, we can rebuild and restore our community, one business and home at a time.

 Donate today and help us restore hope to Clearwater.
-Your generosity will directly impact the future of our local economy and help families and businesses rebuild after this tragic storm.
+Your generosity will directly impact the future of our local economy and help families and businesses rebuild after these tragic storms.

 With your support, we can bring Clearwater’s community back stronger than ever.